JFermepin/bookbot/README.md

 # BookBot

 BookBot is a command-line tool that analyzes the text of a book and reports word count and character frequency.

-Built as my first [Boot.dev](https://www.boot.dev) project.
+First [Boot.dev](https://www.boot.dev) project.

 ## Usage